MyroG/Optimizing-VRChat-worlds-Furality-Somna/README.md

 ## Credits

-The tree model and textures were dowloaded from ambientCG and Polyhaven, they are licensed under the CC0 license
+The tree model and textures were dowloaded from ambientCG and Polyhaven, they are licensed under the CC0 license.
+The included shaders were all written by me, feel free to use them for your projects.